-The protected waters of Inverloch inlet make the coastal town a favourite holiday destination for Gippsland residents and tourists.
-Swimmers, water sports enthusiasts and surfers flock to the beaches along the shoreline during warmer months, while the surrounding walks and drives make the village a popular year-round destination.
+The protected waters of Anderson Inlet make the coastal town a favourite holiday spot.
+Swimmers, water sports enthusiasts and surfers flock to the beaches during warmer months, while the surrounding walks and drives make the village a popular year-round destination.

-Explore the many boardwalks, walking tracks and coastal trails snaking through Inverloch and delve into the town's beautiful natural surroundings.
+Explore the many boardwalks and coastal trails to discover the town's beautiful natural surroundings.
 Wander down the kid-friendly Screw Creek Nature Walk to explore the marshlands, which lead to gorgeous views of Anderson Inlet.
 For a bit of fresh sea air, stroll along the cliffs of the George Bass Coastal Walk or get the legs pumping on Victoria's only coastal rail trail, the Bass Coast Rail Trail.

 Things to do

 Unable to get data